ZingyTomato/Harmony-Music/README.md

 ## ❔ What's this?

 Harmony is a command line tool to stream music from the command line without worrying about tracking/profiling.
-Harmony uses a [`Jiosaavn API`](https://github.com/sumitkolhe/jiosaavn-api) to both fetch results and stream music.
+Harmony uses a [`Jiosaavn API`](https://github.com/sumitkolhe/jiosaavn-api) to both fetch results and stream music. ['Piped'](https://github.com/TeamPiped/Piped) is used to both fetch videos and stream videos.

 ## 🎧 Features

 - [x] Minimal Resource Usage.
-(Around **1-2%** CPU usage while streaming music)
+(Around **1-2%** CPU usage while streaming music, **5-10%** CPU usage while streaming videos.)
-- [x] No tracking whatsoever.
+- [x] No tracking whatsoever either while streaming music or videos.
-- [x] High quality audio streaming.
-Specifically, **320kbps**
+- [x] High quality audio streaming (**320kbps**) and video streaming (Picks the highest quality Audio and Video from Piped)
+- [x] Support for real-time synced lyrics.
+(Works with most songs)
 - [x] A proper queue system.

 ## 📜 Requirements